hobediente/Music_Segmentation_Unsupervised_Learning_Project/README.md

 **Step 2 : Aggregating the data**
 The following steps were preformed using Python functionalities

-- Scale tempo to be between 0-1
+- Scale tempo to be between 0-1 and store in a new column
 - Add a genre column
 - Concat all Spotify playlists